 John HANDMER – Committee Chair

-Mathematical and Geospatial Sciences, Das Royal Melbourne Institue of Technology oder RMIT University
+Mathematical and Geospatial Sciences, Royal Melbourne Institue of Technology (RMIT University)

 Professor John Handmer is in the RMIT School of Science.
 He has qualifications and experience in human geography, economics and law.
 He is a member of the Scientific Committee of the Integrated Research on Disaster Risk (IRDR) Program of ICSU (International Council of Science), and is, or has recently been, on a number of Australian advisory bodies.
 These cover climate change adaptation, disaster risk and resilience, and currently the National Vulnerability Profile project.
 He played a leading role in the IPCC’s Special Report on Extremes, and as part of NCCARF (National Climate Change Adaptation Research Facility) he led the network on Emergency Management and co-authored the Australian National Climate Change Adaptation Research Plan for Emergency Management.
 His group at RMIT was one of 20 cases nationally selected for its impact on policy and practice by the Excellence in Innovation for Australia 2014 report.
 He received the 2016 RMIT “Vice Chancellor’s Research Award for Impact” for his work on the human dimensions of disaster risk.